ekanshsareen/ekanshsareen.github.io/_pages/cv.md

 Awards
 ======
   <b>IIITD Gold Medal in Research | 2019 </b> <br>
-  Institute Gold Medal in research recognizes the most outstanding and socially impactful undergraduateresearch project
+  Institute Gold Medal in research recognizes the most outstanding and socially impactful undergraduate research project

   <b>IIITD Excellent Mentor Award | 2019 </b> <br>
   IIITD Student Mentorship program recognizes the best performing mentors who have assisted freshmen/sophomore year students in adjusting to the college environment on academic and personal grounds <br>

   <b>National Talent Search Examination (NTSE) Scholar | 2014 </b> <br>
-  NTSE is a national-level scholarship program at the secondary school level that identifies and supports thehigher education of students with high intellect and academic talent
+  NTSE is a national-level scholarship program at the secondary school level that identifies and supports the higher education of students with high intellect and academic talent

 <!---
 Talks